Federal Direct Loan interest rates for graduate school increase

 Second, if you can afford to make payments on your student loans as a student, then you borrowed too much.

-If the funds you’re using to make payments to your loans during school are coming from your veterinary school job or outside help, then borrow less.
+- If the funds you’re using to make payments on your loans during school are coming from your veterinary school job or outside help, then borrow less.

-Reduce your future loan awards or return loans that you received above your budgeted need to make the biggest impact.
-You have up to 120 days to return the loan amounts you received that you might not need.
-When you return student loans, the principal, interest, and fees are also returned.
-The loans you don’t borrow or the principal you return within the 120-day window will go much farther than paying the interest while in school.
+Reduce your future loan awards or return loans that you received above your budgeted need to make the biggest impact on your balance.
+You have up to 120 days to return Direct Loan amounts that you might not need.
+When you return Direct Loans, the principal, interest, and fees are also returned.
+The loans you don’t borrow or the principal you return within the 120-day window will reduce your balance more than paying the interest while in school.
 To learn more, visit the VIN Foundation Borrow Better resource page.

 Less Expensive Borrowing Options